SAN-JOY-PAUL/The-Spark-Foundation-Internship/README.md

-#Internship-Tasks
+<h1>Internship-Tasks</h1>
-##This is one of the tasks given to us in the internship we are doing with The Sparks Foundation i.e GRIP(Graduate Rotational Internship Program )
+<h2>This is one of the tasks given to us in the internship we are doing with The Sparks Foundation i.e GRIP(Graduate Rotational Internship Program)</h2>

 #Task1
 ##Prediction using Supervised ML